 If you've ever used a home or office shredder, you may be familiar with DIN 66399 standards as these are mostly focused on shred size.
 If you're using a shredding service provider, you're probably looking for EN 15713 as the standard encompasses more than shred size; it covers staff vetting, depot security, storage of confidential materials and more.
-CPNI (Centre for the Protection of National Infrastructure) requirements are something different altogether.
+NPSA (National Protective Security Authority), formerly the CPNI (Centre for the Protection of National Infrastructure), requirements are something different altogether.
 This is because the standard is defined around the requirements needed to safely destroy Top Secret government materials.